 - you or your spouse were under 16 at the time of the wedding

-- If you and your spouse were related
+- you and your spouse are related

 Once the annulment is finalised, it is as if the marriage had never taken place.

 We can help you through this difficult process and deal with issues as they arise in a sympathetic, focused manner.

 For more information or to discuss any concerns you may have in confidence, please call us on: 01923 234 400.